 They want to minimize the drag of costs and taxes on their estate.

-James and Linda decided to work with a financial advisor who helped them to select investments that included guarantees and named beneficiaries.
+James and Linda decided to work with a financial advisor who helped them to organize their many sources of income for tax efficiency and to benefit their family.
 They also reviewed ways to avoid probate and fund taxes on death.
 Most importantly, they ensured that if one of them dies before the other, the survivor will retain all of their assets.

 James and Linda have a personalized plan that shows how and when their assets will pass to the next generation.
 They know that their investment strategy protects their savings and fits their comfort level.
 And they feel that they are paying the right amount of tax and that the transition of their assets will be orderly.